aoffman5/tswd-portfolio-fall23/final-project-part-three.md

 Icon Attributions:
 <a href="https://www.flaticon.com/free-icons/university" title="university icons">University icons created by Smashicons - Flaticon</a>
 <a href="https://www.flaticon.com/free-icons/tuition" title="tuition icons">Tuition icons created by Freepik - Flaticon</a>

+For my own personal costs, I dug through my emails between September 2017 and May 2018 to collect any pertinent information I could that related to New York Unifieds.
+I was able to find my flight and hotel receipts, some receipts for application fees, then some receipts from my coachings that I had leading up to that weekend of auditions.
+I made an estimate on food, because I couldn't really find anything there.

 # Final thoughts